Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Offline Conservative Distributional MARL with Centralized Training

 \section{Offline Conservative Distributional MARL with Centralized Training}

 The independent learning strategies studied in the previous section may fail to yield coherent policies across different agents.
-This section addresses this issue by introducing methods based on \emph{value decomposition}~\cite{sunehag2017value}.
-Specifically, we adopt the CTDE framework, which supports the optimization of the agents' policies based on a global loss, along with the decentralized execution of the optimized policies.
+This section addresses this issue by introducing joint / centralized methods based on \emph{value decomposition}~\cite{sunehag2017value}.